 - information about your dependents or your pregnancy (where reasonably necessary);

-- bank account or credit card details if you are making a payment for our services or donation; and
+- bank account or credit card details if you are making a donation or payment;

-- photographs of you or your dependents at a VCGS fundraising or other event.
+- photographs of you or your dependents at a MCRI fundraising or other event;

-Where the personal information is also sensitive information, we will only collect it with your prior consent.
+Where the personal information is also sensitive information, we will only collect it with your prior consent or otherwise as permitted by law.
 Usually we will require your consent to be in writing.

-3. How and when does VCGS collect personal information?
+- How and when does MCRI collect personal information?

-We collect your personal information directly from you unless it is unreasonable or impracticable to do so.
-If we collect your personal information from someone other than you, we will take reasonable steps to ensure that you are or have been made aware of what information has been collected, and the purpose of that collection.
+We endeavour to collect your personal information directly from you unless it is unreasonable or impracticable to do so.
+If we collect your personal information from someone other than you, we will take such steps (if any) as are reasonable in the circumstances to ensure that you are or have been made aware of what information has been collected, and the purpose of that collection.
 When collecting personal information from you, we may collect it in ways including:

-- during conversations between you and our staff (which includes paid employees and volunteers);
+- during conversations between you and our staff (which includes paid employees students, contractors and volunteers);

-- through your access and use of our website.
+- through your access and use of our website (including through the placement of cookies discussed below).

-4. For what purposes does VCGS collect, hold and use personal information?
+- For what purposes does MCRI collect, hold and use personal information?

-We will only collect and/or use your personal information (including health information) to the extent that this is necessary for one or more of the following activities:
+We may collect, hold or use your personal information (including sensitive information) for one or more of the following purposes:

 - to provide services to you;